kriszhli/Concurrent_Skip_List_In_C/README.md

 # Parallel_Skip_List_In_C

+[IMPORTANT: Current implementation of insert is invalid, fixing now...]

 Explore the lock-based synchronization mechanism in the implementation of a parallel skip list data structure

 To use the provided test file: